MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/variance-aggfunction.md

 ---
 title: variance() (aggregation function) - Azure Data Explorer
-description: This article describes variance() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/06/2022
+description: Learn how to use the variance() aggregation function to calculate the variance of an expression in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # variance() (aggregation function)